Skip to Content

 Cute Northern Bobwhite

 The Northern Bobwhite, scientifically named Colinus virginianus, is a ground-dwelling bird native to North America.
-Recognizable by its rich, whistled “bob-white” call, this species exhibits a dappled brown plumage ideal for camouflage.
-Typically living in groups, they show a preference for grassy or pine-dominated ecosystems.
+Recognizable by its rich, whistled “bob-white” call, this species exhibits a mottled brown plumage ideal for camouflage.
+Typically living in groups, they prefer grassy or pine-dominated ecosystems.

 • Conservation Status: Near Threatened